alip/mpdcron/modules/protocol.md

 Removes the given tag from the genres matching the given expression.
 Returns: (same as <tt>hate</tt>)

+- count EXPRESSION NUMBER
+Adds the given number to the play count of songs matching the given expression.
+Use a negative number to decrease the play count.
+Returns: (same as <tt>hate</tt>)

+- count\_album EXPRESSION NUMBER
+Adds the given number to the play count of albums matching the given expression.
+Use a negative number to decrease the play count.
+Returns: (same as <tt>hate</tt>)

+- count\_artist EXPRESSION NUMBER
+Adds the given number to the play count of artists matching the given expression.
+Use a negative number to decrease the play count.
+Returns: (same as <tt>hate</tt>)

+- count\_genre EXPRESSION NUMBER
+Adds the given number to the play count of genres matching the given expression.
+Use a negative number to decrease the play count.
+Returns: (same as <tt>hate</tt>)

 <!-- vim: set tw=80 ft=mkd spell spelllang=en sw=4 sts=4 et : -->